Sexual Harassment

 Hostile Environment

-Hostile environment occurs when such conduct is sufficiently severe or pervasive that it unreasonably denies, adversely limits, or interferes with a person’s learning or working environment.
+Hostile environment involves unwelcome sexual or other sex-based conduct that is sufficiently severe or pervasive that it unreasonably denies, adversely limits, or interferes with a person’s learning or working environment.

 • Openly discussing one’s sex life